LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 ![mobile flow trigger with two text inputfields](https://github.com/LuiseFreese/blog/blob/main/media/sharepointrest-or-graph/mobileflowtrigger.png)

-Of course you can also trigger the flow from a list, a form, an app, a bot or whatever suits your use case.
+You can also trigger the flow from a list, a form, an app, a bot, or whatever suits your use case.

 #### Send an HTTP request to SharePoint - create a list